 - Tour the Quick Harness Sample Application Deployment

 - Deploy the Harness Sample Application

-Harness includes a built-in Tour Guide that will walk you through deploying the Harness Sample App
+Harness includes a built-in Tour that walks you through deploying the Harness Sample App

 - Log into Harness.
 If you do not have a Harness account, sign up for a free account here.

 - Once you are logged in for the first time, the Tour will run.

 Tour the Quick Harness Sample Application Deployment

 The sample application deployment tour takes only a few minutes.
 Everything has been set up in the Sample App.
 No input is required from you.
 To deploy the Harness Sample App, click Quickly deploy a sample application.

 The infrastructure is prepared automatically.